Ti'Wakan: Role in the U.S.-Dakota War

-During the Dakota War of 1862, Gabrielle Renville helped to organize the "friendly" soldiers' lodge which opposed the hostile warriors attacking white settlements.
+During the Dakota War of 1862, Gabrielle Renville helped to organize the "friendly" soldiers' lodge which opposed the soldiers attacking European American settlements.
 He was a driving force within the Dakota Peace Party that emerged among the Sisseton and Wahpeton bands, which soon attracted the support of disgruntled Mdewakantons.
-The peace party sought to end the war and secure the release of prisoners captured by the Dakota warriors, and made it difficult for the warriors to sustain the war effort.
+The peace party sought to end the war and secure the release of prisoners captured by the Dakota soldiers, and made it difficult for the soldiers to sustain the war effort.

 Evacuation and stand at Yellow Medicine Agency

 On the morning of August 19, 1862, having heard about the attacks on Redwood Agency the night before from Solomon Two Stars, Renville rode out toward the Yellow Medicine Agency to check on his relatives.
 On the way, he encountered Rev. Thomas Smith Williamson, who was initially unconvinced that he was in danger, and persuaded him to flee.
 Renville went home to find the horses already hitched to the wagon, and headed towards the agency with his family.
-They later saw Williamson's family crossing the river to flee eastward with an Indian who was friendly toward the whites and had already helped Riggs's family to safety.
-Four miles on, Renville was accosted by drunken warriors who had pillaged the agency, but forced his way through.
+They later saw Williamson's family crossing the river to flee eastward with a Native American who was sympathetic to the European Americans of the region and had already helped Riggs's family to safety.
+Four miles on, Renville was accosted by drunken soldiers who had pillaged the agency, but forced his way through.

 At his mother's house, he found that his brother Charles Crawford had managed to return after encountering "hostiles" who wanted to kill him.
 Later that evening, they received word that their sister Susan Frenier Brown, wife of Joseph R. Brown, had not been killed as they had feared but had been taken prisoner along with her children and son-in-law.

 On the morning of August 20, Renville and 12 other Dakota and "mixed-blood" men went to Yellow Medicine Agency to "make a stand" in the agency's brick buildings.
 Gabriel's stepfather Akipa and his half-brother Charles Crawford then went south to rescue Susan and her children; on August 23, they arrived at Little Crow's camp, where Akipa successfully negotiated their release.

-In the days that followed, Renville received word that the hostile warriors and their families moving north toward the Yellow Medicine Agency.
-When Little Crow arrived, he advised Renville, his men and their families to leave the agency buildings since the hostiles would burn them down.
+In the days that followed, Renville received word that the hostile soldiers and their families were moving north toward the Yellow Medicine Agency.
+When Little Crow arrived, he advised Renville, his men and their families to leave the agency buildings since the soldiers would burn them down.